last updated May 2020

 Performa 5200, awesome design but awful performance

-Unfortunately, I got another Roadapple then, a Performa 5200, sporting a PPC603 running @ 75 MHz but with poor logic board design.
-Got fed up with that and gave it to a kindergarden for the kids to play with it.
+Limited in my funding unfortunately I got another Roadapple then, a Performa 5200, sporting a PPC603 running @ 75 MHz but with poor logic board design.
+Got fed up with it and gave it to a kindergarden for the kids to play with it.
 Now I own a vaio notebook (WinXP).
 Although it’s not a Mac it does its job well.

 article from German magazine MacUp 1994